calliope-edu/Adafruit_Calliope/README.md

-# Adafruit Calliope library
+# Calliope Arduino library

-### This is a fork of Adafruit's
+### This is a fork of Adafruit's micro:bit library
 The fork was modified to support the Calliope mini V3 and include an example project to show core functionalities of the Calliope mini V3.

-Wrapper code and examples for using the Calliope mini with the Arduino IDE.

 Included: